Hidden costs of school spirit: how expenses limit equity in extracurriculars

 Carlmont’s response to equity concerns

-Carlmont administrators recognize that cost can be a hurdle for some students, but say that support systems are in place to assist families when necessary.
+Carlmont administrators recognize that cost can be a hurdle for some students, but say that support systems are in place to help families when necessary.

 “The school is supposed to cover the cost of extracurricular activities for students if they cannot afford it.
 Many families opt to pay for whether it’s a field trip or a sport, but to participate in an extracurricular school-sanctioned activity, the school pays for students if they cannot pay themselves,” Carlmont Administrative Vice Principal Grant Steunenberg said.